JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 - [ ] Nano / Pico
 - [ ] RStudio
 - [ ] Vi / Vim / Neovim
-- [ ] Atom (without Juno)
 - [ ] Emacs
 - [ ] Sublime Text
 - [ ] Notepad++
 - [ ] IntelliJ (or other Jetbrains product)
 - [ ] Kate
-- [ ] Other
 - [ ] None - I write all my code in the Julia REPL
+- [ ] Other/SPECIFY

+19. What types of AI assistance do you use frequently with Julia?
+Please select all that apply.Please select all that apply.
+- [ ] GitHub Copilot
+- [ ] ChatGPT
+- [ ] Other Web-based generative AI
+- [ ] None of the above.
-- [ ] Don't know
+- [ ] Other/SPECIFY

-18. Which cloud solutions, if any, do you use together with Julia?
+20. Which cloud solutions, if any, do you use together with Julia?
 Please select all that apply.Please select all that apply.
 - [ ] Local cluster
 - [ ] JuliaHub
 - [ ] Amazon Web Services, AWS